zerospeedzero/devsecops/README.md

-# DevSecOps workshop for customer (Work in progress)
+# DevSecOps workshop for customer

 ## References for IBM DevSecOps and AIOPs products
 More reference documentation and links as below